ovdixon/ovdixon.com/content/posts/litter-detection.md

 #### Implementation
 I scraped 40 images rom Instagram the hashtag #take3forthesea; a community initiative where people collect three pieces of rubbish every time they visit a beach, waterway, or anywhere.
-I trained my model to recognise two pieces of rubbish.
+To start with I sought to train my model to recongise plastic bottles, one of the most common marine litter items.
+I tagged the images using the tool RectLabel and then trained it locally using CreateML.